How does contaminated water affect your life?

 Two residents from the town of Alpaugh share their story of living with contaminated drinking water.

-Two residents of Alpaugh, CA share the negative health impacts of living with contaminated drinking water.
+Sandra and Machelle, who live in Alpaugh, CA, share the negative health impacts of living with contaminated drinking water.

-Lenord talks about having to buy bottled water or boil water and store it.
+Lenord Ogans talks about having to buy bottled water or boil water and store it.

-Lenord tells the story of his community's water infrastructure.
+Lenord Ogans tells the story of his community's water infrastructure.

-Lenord tells the story of living with contaminated drinking water.
+Lenord Ogans tells the story of living with drinking water contaminated with lead and arsenic.

 What Others are Saying